 Social Media May Make You Popular—and Out of a Job

-When I look at my millennial daughters flit from social media site to social media site, I don’t know whether to admire or worry about them.
+When I look at my millennial daughters flit from social media sites to social media sites, I don’t know whether to admire or worry about them.
 In those primitive days before the Internet, we had a lot fewer “friends,” “followers,” “influencers,” and “network members,” meaning fewer opportunities to do something that could get us in hot water at work.

 We All Hate Meetings But…

 Here is an often-cited cautionary tale.
 A few years back, the CEO of a well-known international bank was using social media to stay in touch with his daughter.
 During a board meeting, he used Snapchat, a photo-sharing platform, to send covert photos he took of fellow attendees along with tagged messages like “Boring meeting!” and “Another frigging meeting!”
 While thinking himself tech savvy, the CEO did not realize that his amused daughter took screen captures of his posting.
 Well, his daughter then posted them to her Instagram page.
 After the uproar at the bank, the CEO had to leave his $2 million position.
 Talk about an expensive mistake!